 Debts do not go away after a certain time.
 What does go away is the creditor's right to sue for an unpaid debt.
 For many debts, the creditor can sue you anytime up to two years after the last time you acknowledged the debt.
 You acknowledge a debt by making a payment or otherwise expressing in writing that the debt exists.

-The law sometimes extends the time, for example, when the creditor is under a mental disability.
-There is no time limit for collecting maintenance payments and in some cases the government may be exempt from limitation periods.
+The law sometimes extends the time.
+For example, the time limit is paused when the creditor is not able to manage their affairs due to mental disability and not represented by a guardian.
+There is no time limit for collecting maintenance payments.
+In some cases, the government may be exempt from limitation periods.

 Although a demand letter is the usual first step before suing for a debt, going to court does not always follow.
 At this time or any time during the court process, the creditor and the debtor may settle the claim.
 A settlement can include a new payment schedule or even an agreement to pay a lesser amount.